tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 - The `Initial TF Tree` presents the initial TF connections between sensors needed for calibration.
 - The `Calibration Tree` shows the calibrated transformation between sensors, in this tutorial, `pandar_top`, `pandar_front`, `pandar_right`and `pandar_left`.
 - The `Final TF Tree` depicts the TF tree after incorporating the updated calibrated transformation.
 As autoware utilizes the concept of [sensor_kit](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/creating-sensor-model/), the final transformations required to comply to the specifications is `sensor_kit_base_link` to `pandar_front_base_link`, `pandar_left_base_link`, and `pandar_right_base_link`.
-These transformations is performed by the [calibrator interface](../../sensor_calibration_manager/sensor_calibration_manager/calibrators/rdv/mapping_based_lidar_lidar_calibrator.py) related to this project.
-The red arrows indicates that the final transformations changed after the calibration process.
+These transformations are performed by the [calibrator interface](../../sensor_calibration_manager/sensor_calibration_manager/calibrators/rdv/mapping_based_lidar_lidar_calibrator.py) related to this project.
+The red arrows indicate that the final transformations changed after the calibration process.

 <p align="center">
     <img src="../images/mapping_based_calibrator/menu4.jpg" alt="menu4" width="500">